Physics-50/Module-2/docs/weak4.md

 ------------------------------------------------

+### Outlining

-Suppose we had taken videos of midge larvae jumping, and when we looked at the kinetic energy of the jumps we noticed the following:
+Suppose we had taken videos of midge larvae jumping, and when we looked at the kinetic energy of the jumps we noticed that the smallest larvae's jumps had kinetic energy that depended on their size, but the kinetic energy of the largest larvae's jumps were all approximately constant.

+So the main result here is that there's a maximum average value of the kinetic energy for the jumping midge larvae (**Reminder: this is made up and not actually true in nature**).

+This is the basis of what we would want to turn into our money plot.

+But what information does a reader need to understand this money plot?
+They need context for the following:

++ where does the kinetic energy come from?
+    + mass and takeoff speed
++ where does mass come from?
+    + measured directly
++ where does takeoff speed come from?
+    + measured from position vs. time plot
++ where does the position vs. time plot come from?
+    + videos of midge jumping

-Let's think about the midge jumping example paper.
-In that example, the "raw" data are the many videos of the midge larvae jumping.
+We see that we have traced the evidence back to the "raw" data from the experiment.
+In this example, the "raw" data are the many videos of the midge larvae jumping.
 The "processed" data are the average kinematic quantities.

-For our example sequence of figures we are going to
+Based on this information, and after several revisions, we might come up with the following sequence of figures to support our claim.

 ---------------------------------------------